 A kilometre past the Sale Swing Bridge this heritage cruise line turns around near the environmentally significant Heart morass reserve.
-This is a local wetlands area that has a large range of native wildlife and is a great area for birdwatching.
+This is a local wetlands area that has a large range of native wildlife and is a great area for birdwatching in Gippsland.

-We made our way back up the Thomson River.
+After we spent some time looking out for some native birds we made our way back up the Thomson River.
 Alan has a number of books and photo’s onboard the boat for you to have a look at.
-These books are all about local history and many feature pictures from early last century.
+These books are all about local history and many feature pictures from the early last century.

-Back past the bridge, back past the koala’s, back past the spot where the mighty Macalister River meets the Thomson and back to port at The Port of Sale.
-As far as heritage river cruises go The Port of Sale Heritage Cruise is unique in the Gippsland area being the only river cruise companies running tours at this end of the Gippsland Lakes.
+As far as heritage river cruises go The Port of Sale Heritage Cruise is unique in the Gippsland area being the only river cruise company running tours at this end of the Gippsland Lakes.